About the Jafuta Foundation in Zimbabwe

 The Jafuta Foundation focuses on the following:

-- community : income generating projects, alternative energy solutions, improved crop and livestock management and access to water; WASH programs;
+- community : sustainable income generating projects, alternative energy solutions, improved crop and livestock management and access to water;

-- education : scholarships and infrastructural support to rural schools; sport and leisure development; online learning; wildlife conservation training
+- education : supplementary and informal education; computer and technology access; scholarships and infrastructural support to rural schools; sport and leisure development; wildlife conservation and environment training

 - traditional culture and history museum curation; publishing; cultural exchanges